 Name Age Position

-Daniel R. Quernemoen(1) 69 Chairman of the Board

-Stan Geyer(1) James E. Dauwalter 51 President, Chief Executive e Officer and Director Chief Operating Officer and Director

-John D. Villas 42 Chief Financial Officer 53 Vice Chairman and Director
+-

-Robert J. Boehlke(2)

-Mark A. Bongard

-Delmer M. Jensen(1) Roger D. 62 Director
+Daniel R. Quernemoen(1) Stan Geyer(1) James E. Dauwalter John D. Villas James A. Bernards(2) Robert J. Boehlke(2) Mark A. Bongard Delmer M. Jensen(1) Roger D. McDaniel(1)(2) 51 49 42 53 59 36 62

-McDaniel(1)(2) 61 Director

-(1) Member of the compensation and stock option committee(2) Member of the audit committee
+- (1) Member of the compensation and stock option committee - (2) Member of the audit committee

 Daniel R. Quernemoen has been Chairman of the board of directors of Entegris since June 1999.
 Prior to that time, Mr. Quernemoen had been the Chairman of the board of directors of Fluoroware since August 1987 and a member of its board since 1970.
 Mr. Quernemoen was also Chief Executive Officer of Fluoroware from 1982 to 1996 and President from 1980 to 1982.
-Mr. Quernemoen is a member of the board of directors of SEMI and the Wallestad Foundation, a private nonprofit charity.
+Mr. Quernemoen is a member of the board of directors of SEMI and the Wallestad Foundation, a private non-profit charity.

-Stan Geyer has been President, Chief Executive Officer and a member of the board of directors of Entegris since June 1999.
-Prior to that time, Mr. Geyer had been the President and Chief Executive Officer of Fluoroware since September 1996 and a member of its board of directors since 1982.
+Stan Geyer has been Chief Executive Officer and a member of the board of directors of Entegris since June 1999.
+Mr. Geyer also served as President of Entegris from June 1999 to June 2000.
+Prior to June 1999, Mr. Geyer had been the President and Chief Executive Officer of Fluoroware since September 1996 and a member of its board of directors since 1982.
 Mr. Geyer also served as Vice President of Marketing and Executive Vice President of Fluoroware.
 Mr. Geyer serves on the board of directors of the Wallestad Foundation.

-James E. Dauwalter has been a director of Entegris since June 1999 and Executive Vice President and Chief Operating Officer since March 2000.
+James E. Dauwalter was appointed President of Entegris in June 2000 and has been a director of Entegris since June 1999.
+Mr. Dauwalter has also served as Chief Operating Officer since March 2000, and was the Executive Vice President of Entegris from March 2000 through June 2000.
 Prior to that time, Mr. Dauwalter had been a director of Fluoroware since 1982 and also served as Executive Vice President and Chief Operating Officer of Fluoroware since September 1996.
 Mr. Dauwalter serves on the board of the Community Bank of Chaska, the supervisory board of Metron, an affiliate of Entegris, and the Wallestad Foundation.

 John D. Villas has been Chief Financial Officer of Entegris since March 2000.
 Prior to that time, Mr. Villas had been Chief Financial Officer of Fluroware since November 1997 and Vice President Finance since April 1994.
-Mr. Villas joined Fluroware in 1984 as controller and then served as corporate controller between 1991 and 1994.
+Mr. Villas joined Fluoroware in 1984 as controller and then served as corporate controller between 1991 and 1994.

 James A. Bernards has been Vice Chairman of the board of Entegris since March 2000 and a director since June 1999.
 Mr. Bernards has also been President of Facilitation, Inc., a provider of business and financial consulting services, since June 1993.
 Mr. Bernards was President of the accounting firm of Stirtz, Bernards & Company from May 1981 to June 1993.
 Mr. Bernards has been President of Brightstone Capital, Ltd., a venture capital fund, since 1986.
 He is a director of FSI International, Inc., Fieldworks, Inc., Health Fitness Corporation, August Technology, Inc. and several private companies.

 Robert J. Boehlke has been a director of Entegris since August 1999.
 Prior to that time, Mr. Boehlke had been a director of Fluoroware since January 1998.
 Mr. Boehlke is Executive Vice President and Chief Financial Officer of KLA-Tencor Corporation.
 Mr. Boehlke joined KLA-Tencor in April 1983 as Vice President.
 Since 1983, he has served in a number of positions for KLA-Tencor, including division General Manager, Chief Operating Officer and Chief Financial Officer.
 Prior to his employment by KLA-Tencor, Mr. Boehlke was a partner at the investment banking firm of Kidder, Peabody & Company from 1971 to 1983.
 He currently serves on the board of directors of LTX Corporation.